Hire compliantly inArgentina Talk to an Expert

 Probationary Period

-In Argentina, employment contracts for an indefinite period have a trial period of 6 months.
-This period may be longer depending on an applicable collective convention but in no cases can be longer than 8 months for employers with 6 to 100 employees or 1 year for employers with 5 employees or less.
-Employees who are employed in private homes have a probationary period of 30 days or 15 days depending on whether or not they have retirement.
+In Argentina, employment contracts for an indefinite period have a trial period of 8 months.
+The employer may terminate the agreement during this period without justification and is not required to pay severance to the terminated employee.
+Both parties are required to give 15 days' notice for terminating a contract during probation.
+Employees who are employed in private homes have a probationary period of 30 days or 15 days, depending on whether or not they have retirement.
 Employers are required to give a notice of 15 days for terminating a contract during probation.

 Population 45.7m